__STYLES__

 • Reflecting all this nuance would be a challenge in a single page static report and could limit the user from drawing conclusions that were relevant to them and their scenario.

-• I decided an interactive dashboard would allow each user to hone in on specific factors that applied to them or were of interest to them.
+• I decided an interactive report would allow each user to hone in on specific factors that applied to them or were of interest to them.
 They could even conduct comparisons between factors to explore a deeper understanding (see gif in Additional Images section).

 Decision #4: The Design - Question and Answer Layout

-• The questions in the dashboard are the same ones I formulated for myself when I sat down to prepare the analysis, so it really came almost second nature for me to structure the layout the same way.
+• The questions in the report are the same ones I formulated for myself when I sat down to prepare the analysis, so it really came almost second nature for me to structure the layout the same way.

 • I think a strength of using a Q&A format is the way it draws the user / reader in.
 If you’re interested in the question, you’ll be interested in the answer.
 And if you only have time to scan the document, you can hone in on what specifically interests you.